OctoEverywhereDocs/octoeverywhere-api-docs/docs/AI-Failure-Detection-API.md

 The `ProcessRequestUrl` allows the service to drive traffic intelligently when the service is healthy.
 If something in the service fails, the `FallbackProcessRequestUrl` acts as a global routing URL that ensures the [Process API](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/hb9xvo995a4px-process) calls will be handled by a different region.

+Note that the load balancing prioritizes server load over server distance.
+The Process API already has high latency due to the computation required for the request, so adding extra transit latency is trivial.
+All of our servers have top-level connectivity, so there's no impact on packet loss for the extra transit distance.

 ### NextProcessIntervalSec